nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/properties-of-probability.md

 Now for every random variable X, and probability over events P, we have a probability over the values of X and therefore a distribution function for it $$F(x)$$.

 We'd now like to ask, how much do we expect that our wife is cheating on us, i.e. what is the probability?
 With some minor change we use $$1_A(x) \doteq 1_{X^{-1}(x) \in A}$$ to accomadate for the fact that X and A may be in different spaces.
-With fancy notation we now have that the "expectation" be defined as the first
+With fancy notation we now let the "expectation" (expected value) be defined as the first

 $$
 \mathbb{E}[1_A] = \sum_x 1_A(x) P(X^{-1}(x))